 Wells Fargo has some of the highest fees, highest loan interest rates, and lowest savings and CD rates.
 So, how do they stay in business?

-It turns out that the same people who poor over finance magazines and financial articles will shop around for almost everything, except their regular bank accounts.
+It turns out that the same people who pour over finance magazines and financial articles will shop around for almost everything, except their regular bank accounts.
 Unfortunately, most people pick their checking account bank based upon who has the most ATMs in the area.
 That is always a big bank.
 Those ATM fees aren’t just money makers, they are a negative incentive to use someone else.
 Sure, you could get a much better deal on your checking account with someone else, but then we’re going to charge you $2.00 every time you use our ATM.

 Ironically, even though your local credit union’s name probably isn’t on the side of a lot of ATM machines, there are probably just as many ATMs you can use for free in your area.
 That’s because credit unions belong to various networks that offer free withdrawals at lots of ATMs.
 For example, one of the biggest credit unions in Denver is Bellco Credit Union.
 While you won’t find Bellco ATMs all over Denver, you will find ATMs inside of every 7-11.
 And everyone of those ATMs offers free withdrawals to Bellco ATM cardholders.